Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 9. Nomination process

 10.4 A nomination directed to the Office of the Vice-Chancellor and President should outline the specific contributions of the nominee for an award and why they warrant the University awarding this accolade for exceptional achievement.
 The appropriate template should be completed.
-Relevant biographical information about the nominee should be included if possible, together with a Statement of Support for the nomination from at least two (2) other members of the Council, current or former staff, or alumni.
+Relevant biographical information about the nominee should be included if possible, together with a Statement of Support for the nomination from at least 2 other members of the Council, current or former staff, or alumni.
 Nominations should be supported by evidence-based material.

 10.6 The nominee must not be approached personally.